Northern Rail Trail, NH

 With this article we provide the map not only for the whole route, but assume many of our readers will want to experience sections of the Northern Rail at a time.
 To that end, we've provided an elevation profile that identifies towns along the route, and on our map we show the location of (and include driving directions to) all the parking locations we can find.

-We've awarded the Northern Trail with both 4-star and 5-star reviews, but our five star rating is reserved for the western most section of trail between Lebanon and Enfield.
-The trail exits Lebanon along a tree lined journey along a string of bridges that cross the Mascoma River many times.
+Our favorite part of the Northern Rail Trail is the western most section of trail between Lebanon and Enfield.
+The trail leaves Lebanon, heading east along a tree lined journey along a string of bridges that cross the Mascoma River many times.
 After the fourth such bridge, considering backtracking along Riverside Drive to reach the picturesque location of Packard Hill Covered Bridge.
 Beyond this and several other river crossings you reach Mascoma Lake.
 Continuing on will take you through the small town of Enfield and past the huge buildings and dam of the former Upper Baltic Mills, a site which has remained idle for the past fifty years.

 The whole of the Northern Rail Trail is a celebration of New Hampshire diversity - beginning and ending at two of the states larger towns, but passing through scenic countryside, small towns and other areas close to wilderness.
 Enjoy views of several rivers, creeks, lakes, ponds and even a total of three covered bridges close to the trail.